hofstadter-io/hof/docs/content/first-example/data-layer/schema.md

 ### hof/dm.#Datamodel Schema

 `hof`'s core `#Datamodel` schema is intentionally minimal.
-It defines a hiearchy from `Datamodel > Model > Fields & Relations`.
+It defines a hierarchy from `Datamodel > Model > Fields & Relations`.
 The schema is sparce and open, having just what is needed for `hof dm` to checkpoint and introspect data models.